ENG-Khalid-2/Arduino-led-light/README.md

 - Breadboard
 - RGB LEDs (or individual Red, Green, Blue LEDs)
 - Push buttons (x3)
-- 220Ω or 330Ω resistors (for each LED)
+- 220Ω for the LEDs and 10kΩ resistors for buttons
 - Jumper wires

 ## ⚡ Wiring Diagram